jyih/pokeprobe/README.md

 - ✅  Decide on a project!
 - ✅  Create a github repository
 - ✅  Create a copy of the progress scorecard for your group and make it editable by everyone with the link, and post that link in your group slack channel
-- Begin work on your wiki documentation pages, starting with your Feature List
+- ✅  Begin work on your wiki documentation pages, starting with your Feature List

 6/22:
-- Complete your Feature List wiki page
+- ✅  Complete your Feature List wiki page
 - Begin work on User Stories

 6/23:
 - Complete User Stories
-- Begin work on Database Schema
+- ✅  Begin work on Database Schema

 6/24:
-- Complete Database Schema
+- Complete Database Schema (TODO: Add Foreign Keys)
 - Begin work on API Routes document
 - Finish Front End Routes page